Enjoy your event with easy recipes to cook for a crowd.

 NOTE - These cookies do not contain flour

 In a large mixing bowl, combine eggs and both sugars.
 Add butter and mix well.
 Mix oats, baking soda and cinnamon together and add to sugar mixture and mix well.
 Add peanut butter and vanilla.
 Mix.
 Stir in chocolate chips and M & M's.
-Drop by rounded tablespoonfuls 2" apart onto an ungreased baking sheets.
+Drop by rounded tablespoonfuls 2" apart on an ungreased baking sheets.
 If desired, flatten with a fork or bottom of a glass.
 Bake for 12 - 14 minutes at 350 degrees.
 Makes approximately 24 dozen.

 Back to Main Menu